-Under the Asbestos ATCM, projects greater than 1.0 acres to develop and implement an Asbestos Dust Mitigation Plan (ADMP) to minimize emissions of construction dust and NOA fibers, and effectively requires those projects with nearby offsite receptors to also develop and implement an Asbestos Air Monitoring Plan (AAMP) for fenceline air sampling for NOA fibers.
-The ADMP/AAMP program is administered by the local air districts (e.g., the Bay Area Air Quality Monitoring District, or BAAQMD).
+Under the Asbestos ATCM, projects greater than 1.0 acres are required to develop and implement an Asbestos Dust Mitigation Plan (ADMP) to minimize emissions of construction dust and NOA fibers.
+For projects located near offsite receptors, an Asbestos Air Monitoring Plan (AAMP) is also required for fenceline air sampling of NOA fibers.
+The program is administered by local air districts such as the Bay Area Air Quality Monitoring District (BAAQMD).

 Path Forward has significant experience in the development and implementation of ADMPs and AAMPs that meet the requirements of the Asbestos Toxics Control Measure.
 The company also evaluates asbestos data and fulfills Asbestos ATCM reporting requirements.
 In addition, Path Forward acts as the interface between project proponents and the local air district.

 The BAAQMD has established an “action level” of 0.0160 transmission electron microscopy structures per cubic centimeter (TEM S/cm³) for NOA fibers in the air.
 This level was originally developed by Path Forward’s Greg Noblet during a health risk evaluation of NOA fibers emitted from a construction site in the Hunters Point neighborhood of San Francisco.